nazir1007/ecommerce_api/README.md

 http://localhost:3000/api/product/categoryId

-● Cart Management: Develop API endpoints to allow users to add products to their cart, view the cart, update quantities, and remove items from the cart.
+● Cart Management: Developed API endpoints to allow users to add products to their cart, view the cart, update quantities, and remove items from the cart.

 Method :- Post Request